vmware-archive/distributed-tracing-sample-apps/distributed-tracing/django-app/README.md

    TRACER = WavefrontTracer(reporter=proxy_reporter)
    ```

-   After making all the code changes, run `mvn clean install` from the root directory of the project.

 5. Now restart all the services again using below commands from root directory of the project.